Sōta Yamamoto: 2022–23 season: Grand Prix Final silver

-2023–24 season
+2023–24 season: Grand Prix gold, Japan national bronze

 Yamamoto began the season at the 2023 CS Autumn Classic International, finishing in fourth place.
 Moving on to the Grand Prix, he started at the 2023 Skate Canada International.
 First in the short program despite an underrotated quad jump and a spin error, he was only third in the free skate, but remained in first place overall to claim his first Grand Prix gold medal.
 At the 2023 Cup of China, he finished in sixth place after struggles in the short program.

 At the 2023–24 Japan Championships, Yamamoto finished second in the short program, albeit more than ten points behind segment leader Shoma Uno.
 In the free skate he came third, and placed third overall, winning the bronze medal and standing on the Japanese national podium for the first time in his senior career.
 Reflecting on his career, Yamamoto said there "were good times and bad times, and there were really tough days.
 But I'm glad I did my best even through those times.
 This is the result I was aiming for, but I want to look even further ahead, set my goals even higher, and grow even more."

 Yamamoto competed at the 2024 Four Continents Championships in Shanghai, coming fourth in both segments and finishing fourth overall.
 “My goal is to channel this experience into something beneficial for my future endeavors,” Yamamoto said.
 “I intend to leverage the lessons learned from the Four Continents and the regrets from this experience in the upcoming season."